-As we ring in 2019, you may be taking some time to set some New Year’s resolutions.
-If improving your skin care routine is one of your 2019 resolutions, U.S. Dermatology partners can help.
+As we ring in the new year, you may be taking some time to set some New Year’s resolutions.
+If improving your skincare routine is one of your New Year’s resolutions, U.S. Dermatology partners can help.
 Dr. Roopal Bhatt of U.S. Dermatology Partners Four Points in Austin, Texas recommends that you, “Bring in the new year with a resolution to repair your skin from the damage caused by sugar, alcohol, and rich food consumption from the holidays.”
 In this blog, you’ll find some of Dr. Bhatt’s top recommendations for healthy skin in the new year.

 1 – Create a Consistent, Effective Skin Care Routine